Hats-Protocol/hats-protocol/user_guide/user_guide.md

 **Congrats!
 You’ve successfully token gated Telegram channel access using hat id!**

 # Hat Tree linking
-As of v1-beta.1 you can link, or "graft", trees to one another.

-This powerful feature lets you attach the Top Hat from one to another Hat Tree.
+This powerful feature lets you graft two trees together, by linking the Top Hat from one tree to a hat from another tree.

+When this happens, as seen in the diagram, the level 2 hat from Tree 1 becomes the admin for the Top Hat of tree 2, and therefore the Top Hat of Tree 2 effectively becomes a level 3 hat in Tree 1.
+The previous Top Hat from the now nonexistent Tree 2 will then hold the same properties as as any other hat in Tree 1, with one distinction: the Top Hat and its child hats can be unlinked from Tree 1 at any point in the future, thereby returning back to the initial state of having two separate hats trees.

 Some example use cases include:
 - On-chain DAO mergers (i.e. one DAO joining another DAO)
-- subDAO experimentation (e.g. let a subDAO try out new hats features with different authorities and responsibilities, before merging into the main DAO)
+- subDAO, working group, or individual experimentation (e.g. enable a group to build out its own hats tree and try out new hats features with different authorities and responsibilities, before merging into the main DAO)
 - "Refactor" your DAO (e.g. fork your DAO to try different hats configurations before merging with the main DAO)
+-
 At a high level the process looks like this:
 Two separate Hat Trees exist, each with their own respective Top Hats